Show Me the Funny: One

 The first episode of Show Me The Funny came from Liverpool, where the ten contenders were sent out to get to know the city and its people.
 This was so they could then write five minutes of brand new material to perform at a nerve-wracking gig in front of an all-female audience.

 They then faced a panel of comedian Alan Davies, comedy critic Kate Copstick and guest judge, Liverpool legend Jimmy Tarbuck.
 The panel then decided who made the cut for the next gig, and sent Ignacio home.

 Two

 The nine remaining hopefuls head to Catterick Garrison in North Yorkshire, Europe's largest military base, where they received two days of training with the Army before performing for members of the Scots Guards regiment.
 Davies, Copstick and guest judge Bob Mortimer then decided to eliminate Prince.

 Three

-The eight remaining comics headed to a secondary school in Birmingham.
+The eight remaining comics headed to a Birmingham secondary school, The Streetly Academy.
 Davies, Copstick and guest judge Ross Noble sent Cole home.